Zyloprim (allopurinol) is a medication that helps prevent attacks of gout.

 How Zyloprim Works

-Zyloprim (allopurinol) works by inhibiting an enzyme called Xanthine oxidase (XO).
-XO is a crucial part of a chemical reaction that produces uric acid in the body.
+Zyloprim (allopurinol) works by inhibiting an enzyme called Xanthine oxidase.
+Xanthine Oxidase is a crucial part of a chemical reaction that produces uric acid in the body.
 By inhibiting this enzyme, Zyloprim’s effect on the body is that it starts producing less uric acid.

 Gout, the most common type of inflammatory arthritis, occurs when excess uric acid in the body builds up and starts to form into crystals in the joints, tendons, and surrounding tissues.
 The crystals can trigger a response by the immune system, and its attack results in the painful symptoms seen in a flare of gout.

 Zyloprim helps prevent flares (attacks) of gout by reducing the amount of uric acid in the body.
 The accumulation of crystals is reduced, and in turn, the body’s immune response is reduced.
-A person’s gout will usually become less severe over time as they continue to take this medication.
+A person’s gout will usually become less severe and really should disappear over time as they continue to take this medication.

 When Zyloprim is first started, it can increase gout flares.
-It is important for patients to keep taking this medicine because in time it will help prevent flares.
+It is important for patients to keep taking this medicine because in time it will help prevent and eventually stop flares.
 New flares that happen after starting Zyloprim can be treated with a different medicine.

 Patients taking Zyloprim should have their blood tested occasionally so their doctor can make sure that it isn’t irritating their blood counts, liver, or kidneys.